w4rpnine/10x-knowtes-backend/.ai/db-plan.md

    - Each topic can have multiple summaries
    - Each summary belongs to one topic

-6. **Many-to-Many: Notes → Notes (through References)**
-   - Each note can reference multiple other notes
-   - Each note can be referenced by multiple other notes

 ## Indexes

 1. `topics_user_id_idx` ON `topics(user_id)`